 Rare diseases clinical trial teams need to look for sites beyond one single region.
 There is a whole world to look for.
-There are excellent sites in Canada, Asia-Pacific, Eastern Europe and Australia regions that can recruit the patients in many kind of rare diseases.
+There are excellent sites in Canada, Asia-Pacific, Eastern Europe, and Australia regions that can recruit patients in any kind of rare diseases.

 In fact, Asia Pacific, Europe & North America are the leading markets for orphan drugs (click here to check out more details on rare diseases clinical development) and there are several trials ongoing in those regions.

 Credevo’s Work in Rare Diseases

 At Credevo, we have helped many organizations find such clinical trial sites for rare disease patients.
 This includes trials in

 - Acute myeloid leukemia – a rare cancer